 This trick to making ALL of these things possible is to know ahead of time so that you leave plenty of distance between the camera and your main product…

 …while still keeping the tiny details on the label in focus if possible.

-This will ensure that any way you crop or zoom, it will still be legible.
+This will ensure that any way you crop or zoom, the main text will still be legible.

 The easiest way to have a similar distance and angle is for your camera to be in the same exact position throughout the shoot.
 And for that, you need a tripod.

 You don’t need anything super fancy or expensive, just the right type of tripod for your camera.

 Each of the tripods below is compatible with DSLR and cell phones and shoots at multiple angles, options that will cover a wide range of your photography needs:

 When I started my skin care line back in 2012 and was taking my first product photos, I had heard that ‘natural light’ in photos was best.

 I took that phrase very literally, assuming this applied to ALL types of photography, and placed my items by a window when it was sunny outside and snapped away (see my ‘not-so-lovely-or-professional’ example below).